 In recognition of the critical need for new treatments, the U.S. Food and Drug Administration (FDA) has granted voxelotor both Fast Track, Orphan Drug and Rare Pediatric Disease designations.
 The European Medicines Agency (EMA) has included voxelotor in its Priority Medicines (PRIME) program, and the European Commission (EC) has designated voxelotor as an orphan medicinal product for the treatment of patients with SCD.

-The GBT HOPE Sickle Cell Disease program is evaluating whether voxelotor will be effective in reducing the damage the SCD causes to red blood cells and therefore, decrease the day-to-day symptoms of SCD in adolescents and adults who have the disease.
-The studies will also examine the effects of different doses of the investigational medication to determine the best dose.
+The GBT HOPE Sickle Cell Disease program is evaluating whether voxelotor is effective in reducing the damage sickle cell disease causes to red blood cells and therefore, decrease the day-to-day symptoms in adults and adolescents who have the disease.
+The studies are also examining the effects of different doses of the investigational medication to determine the best dose.

-We are currently enrolling patients in our Phase 3 HOPE (Hemoglobin Oxygen Affinity Modulation to Inhibit HbS PolymErization) Study.
-The HOPE Study is enrolling patients age 6 and older with SCD who have had at least one episode of vaso-occlusive crisis (VOC) in the previous year.
+Our Phase 3 HOPE (Hemoglobin Oxygen Affinity Modulation to Inhibit HbS PolymErization) Study is active but no longer enrolling patients.
 We are also studying voxelotor in patients 6-17 years of age in the Phase 2a HOPE-KIDS 1 Study.

 For more information about our sickle cell disease clinical study program visit www.GBTSickleCell.com.

 In an effort to provide patients and their families with access to the latest and most valuable resources related to SCD, we have compiled the following list of links.
 These links will take you away from the company’s website, but connect you to other trusted providers of information that we think may be useful to patients and their families.

 - Sickle Cell Disease Association of America (SCDAA)